Master of My Fate: Teaching Resilience When Students Want to Quit

 Pair it with the phoenix

-Words and images reinforce each other.
-Pairing Master of My Fate with the Fiery Phoenix Rising design — the mythic bird that burns and rises again — gives students both a creed and a symbol of comeback.
-Together they turn a corner of the room into a resilience station: a place that says setbacks are temporary and rising again is always possible.
+Words and images reinforce each other in ways that neither manages alone.
+Pairing Master of My Fate with the Fiery Phoenix Rising design — the mythic bird that burns to ashes and rises again — gives students both a creed and a symbol of comeback.
+Together they turn a corner of the room into a resilience station: a place that says, plainly, setbacks are temporary and rising again is always possible.

-For older students especially, the combination resonates.
-The phoenix is a symbol they already love from stories and tattoos; the Henley lines give that symbol words.
-The pairing makes resilience feel less like a lecture and more like an identity.
+For older students especially, the combination resonates deeply.
+The phoenix is a symbol they already love from stories, films and tattoo art; the Henley lines give that beloved image words and a history.
+The pairing makes resilience feel less like a lecture handed down by an adult and more like an identity a student can choose for themselves — and an identity, unlike a lecture, tends to stick.

 Shop the poster →